Fastest three hours in media, here we are at the last hour of the busy broadcast day today, Rush Limbaugh and the EIB network.

 That's why we got the books for the girls.

-Um I wanted to, just as a quick uh joke that uh I learned growing up in the Soviet Union that Reagan would have been proud of is you know rich a poor American sees a rich American driving in his Cadillac and he looks at me says I'm gonna get a better job and I'm gonna get one too and a poor Russian sees a rich Russian driving by in his Volga and he looks at him and says I'm gonna put a potato in his tailpipe and he won't have one either and it it's it's a huge contrast
+I wanted to, just as a quick joke that I learned growing up in the Soviet Union that Reagan would have been proud of, is, you know, a poor American sees a rich American driving in his Cadillac, and he looks at him and he says, I'm going to get a better job, and I'm going to get one too.

-between between the mentality here and there and it didn't happen by accident.
+And it didn't happen by accident.

-But that's why we need books like yours because they show the kids what was the country what kind of principles were the country really founded on.
+But that's why we need books like yours, because they show the kids what was the country, what kind of principles were the country really founded on.

 Those people worked hard.